freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 Your *Landing Page* must be a path at your top-level domain, e.g. organization.com/securedrop, rather than a subdomain (e.g., securedrop.organization.com).
-This is because TLS does not encrypt the hostname, so a SecureDrop user whose connection is being monitored would be trivially discovered if you were to use a subdomain.
+This is because DNS and TLS do not always encrypt the hostname, so a SecureDrop user whose connection is being monitored would be trivially discovered if you were to use a subdomain.